poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 of punishment."

 You know, she was right, and she had a good point.
-I had a hard time disagreeing with the thing that anybody would.
+I had a hard time disagreeing with it; I think anybody would.
 But I said, you know, there's actually another interesting point that that list reveals.
-The thing that's so interesting to me about that list is that it actually keeps growing, as long as it is.
+The thing that's so interesting to me about that list is that it's actually as long as it is, and keeps growing.
 The reason why that's so amazing to me is because the reason the people on that list, and others like them, pay a price, is because the United States knows that it's only hope for continuing to maintain its regimen of secrecy, behind which